Updated July 13, 2026

 First Session Checklist

-Before ending your first session, confirm auto-save by noting block count or screenshot progress, leaving the server, and rejoining to see persistence on your plots station.
+Before ending your first session, confirm auto-save by noting block count or screenshot progress, leaving the server, and rejoining to see persistence on your Plots station.
 New players who skip this check sometimes misunderstand how reliable progress is.

 Set a realistic first goal: partial background completion beats chasing a full album finish that burns you out.
-Simple covers from search albums build confidence for complex art later.
+Simple covers from Search Albums build confidence for complex art later.

-Watch the embedded video (c3sd4dIUKsc) once without playing, then once while painting — muscle memory from Roblox camera controls (controls) clicks faster on the second pass.
+Watch the embedded video (c3sd4dIUKsc) once without playing, then once while painting — muscle memory from Roblox camera controls (Controls) clicks faster on the second pass.

 Motivation and Milestones